caroso1222/carlos-roso-gatsby/content/blog/remote-work-book-journal/index.md

 <div class="divider"></div>

+## Thu Apr 9

+Published my post on [dev.to](https://dev.to/caroso1222/how-i-got-into-the-most-exclusive-remote-working-platforms-45dk) and got 50 people signed up for the free guide.
+Not bad for a day, in my view.
+Also wrote a Medium draft and got it peer-reviewed already, I'll work on it today and will publish next week on "The Startup" (biggest Medium publication).

+I'm thinking the landing page of Cracking the Toptal Interview truly needs an update.
+I need to write at least one page to get more people engaged - time to start making real progress on the guide.

 ## Wed Apr 8

 Wrote a new blog post with more details on how to get into Toptal, it's here: [This is what I did to ace the Toptal interview](/this-is-what-i-did-to-ace-the-toptal-interview).
 I'll post it tomorrow at prime time (12PST) and hopefully get some more leads.